floooh/fips/site/p050_cmakeguide.md

 once in a hierarchy of CMakeLists.txt files, usually right after fips\_setup().

-Call fips\_project() instead of cmake's builtin project() macro
+Use the fips\_project() macro instead of cmake's builtin project() macro

 #### fips\_ide\_group(name)

-Start a new group/folder in an IDE.
-This can be used to group build targets for a more comprehensive layout in the IDE's project explorer.
+Start a new project explorer folder in an IDE.
+This can be used to group related build targets for a clearer layout in the IDE's project explorer.

 #### fips\_add\_subdirectory(dir)

 Include a child CMakeLists.txt file from a subdirectory.
-Use this instead of cmake's built-in add\_subdirectory().
+Use this instead of cmake's built-in add\_subdirectory() macro.

 #### fips\_begin\_module(name)

-Starts a fips module.
-Modules are special high-level static-link libraries with a few additional features of conventional libs:
+Begin defining a fips module.
+Modules are special high-level static link-libraries with a few additional features over conventional libs:

 * can define dependencies to other modules, which are automatically resolved when linking apps